-- Monthly boreholes rest water level monitoring. - Rainfall records. - Baseline values should be reviewed every three years based on all historic water level data. - A summary report on all monitoring results must be prepared. - The Proponent supply monitoring returns to the MAWLR, as required by the permit.
+- Monthly boreholes rest water level monitoring. - Rainfall records - Baseline values should be reviewed every three years based on all historic water level data. - A summary report on all monitoring results must be prepared. - The Proponent supply monitoring returns to the MAFWLR, as required by the permit.

-2.1.19 Visual Impact
+2.1.14 Visual Impact

-Farming operations and possible expanded irrigated, is and will be conducted across farmland which have mostly already been transformed into an agricultural area more than 50 years ago.
+Agricultural activities are, and will continued to be, conducted across farmland that have already been used for this purpose over the last 50 years, or longer.
 Cultivated areas are demarcated on old topographic maps, indicating that the area has long since been recognised as an agricultural area.
-Satellite imagery of 1984 confirm these agricultural areas on the property, which is surrounded by similar operations.
+Satellite imagery of 1985 confirm these agricultural areas on the property which is surrounded by similar operations.
 Expansion areas will therefore add to the existing landscape character.
+No further requirements related to its operations were received.